 Payment of our bills

 All bills should be settled promptly on receipt.
 Our costs are payable without deduction or set‑off.
-Interest backdated to the date of the bill may be charged on bills that are not paid within 30 days.
-Interest will be charged on a monthly basis at the rate payable on judgement additional costs we incur.
+Interest backdated to the date of the bill may be charged at 4% above Base Rate of Barclays Bank Plc from time to time on bills that are not paid within 30 days.
+In addition interest will be charged on a monthly basis at the rate payable on judgement additional costs we incur.
 If you do not pay the bill and we take steps for recovery, you will have to pay the additional costs we incur.
 It is our policy to sue for payment of unpaid invoices.

 If any bill is not paid or if a request for payment on account is not complied with, we may stop acting for you at which point we will submit a bill for the full amount of work that has been done.